Immunotherapy is a standard treatment for some types of cancer, for example melanoma that has spread. And it is in trials for other types of cancer.

 Interferon and interleukin are types of cytokines found in the body.
 Scientists have developed man made versions of these to treat some types of cancer.

-Adoptive cell transfer changes the genes in a person’s white blood cells (T cells) to help them recognise and kill cancer cells.
+This treatment changes the genes in a person’s white blood cells (T cells) to help them recognise and kill cancer cells.
 Changing the T cell in this way is called genetically engineering the T cell.

 Ask your cancer specialist about immunotherapy treatment.
 They can explain: